Position Statements and Recommendations

 - ISES focuses initially on issues that are topical and where there is clear evidence of tissue damage and/or deformation or unreasonable, unnecessary or unjustifiable distress; also practices which do not align with the ISES First Principles document.
 For example, ISES also anticipates position statements or recommendations on irregularities and/or open wounds in mouth corners and gums, and skin tissue damage on places where horses wear gear and/or undergo pressure.
 To do less would be to misrepresent the ISES Mission Statement.
 The implementation of the ISES Mission Statement clearly insists that using horses for any material benefit to mankind must be predicated by certain constraints such as not damaging the animal’s tissues physically.

-- ISES generally prioritizes issues which are about general practice and principles rather than specific named or branded products.
-For example, nosebands are mentioned as an example in the ISES First Principles document “Any conflict behaviours can easily be seen and avoided/retrained.
-So, nosebands and other restraining equipment should be loose enough to allow conflict behaviours to be recognised and dealt with as they emerge.”.
+- ISES generally prioritizes issues that are about general practice and principles rather than specific named or branded products.
+For example, nosebands are mentioned as an example in the ISES First Principles document, “Any conflict behaviours can easily be seen and avoided/retrained.
+So, nosebands and other restraining equipment should be loose enough to allow conflict behaviours to be recognised and dealt with as they emerge.”

 - ISES generally avoids commenting on gear primarily for veterinary outcomes (e.g. to reduce dorsal displacement of the soft palate).